-- 1. Flat rents are the greater of market-based rents or 80% of the HUD published Houston Fair Market Rents, or 80% of HUD published Small Area Fair Market Rents. - 2.
+- 1. Flat rent is determined by using no less than 80% Small Area Fair Market Rents (SAFMR) established under HCV or the amount housing monthly subsidy under the United States Housing Act. - 2.
 Flat rents vary by apartment size and type and also by development location. - 3.
-Utility allowances are included in the calculation of the flat rent.
-Therefore, an apartment with resident-paid utilities should have a lower flat rent than the same apartment with project-paid utilities. - 4.
-HHA will take the following information into account in developing its Flat rent Schedule:
+Tenant paid utility allowances are then subtracted in order to determine net flat rent. - 4.
+HHA will take the following information into account in developing its flat rent Schedule: - a.

-- a.
 Rents of comparable non-assisted rental units in the immediate neighborhood considering the location, quality, size, unit type, unit age, and any amenities. - b.
 Whether utilities are resident-paid or project-paid